Skip to Content

 Transfer outside

 You should transfer the trees outside, wherever you want them to grow, as soon as the tiny seedlings grow to one to two inches in height above the soil level, and when the weather conditions are favorable (don’t plant in the fall).
-You don’t need to plant them all, but you need at least three to four trees for them to pollinate properly.
+You don’t need to plant them all, but you will want at least one of each variety.

 Choose a spot where the seedlings will get plenty of sun and water, and plant them.
 Be sure to protect them from harsh elements and predators.